DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

   the target you are aiming for.

 - *Difficulty Range* (DR) that defines how far away from the Target Card you can be and still succeed.
 Think of it as the closest rings surrounding the bullseye.
-A DR 'above' a King is an Ace, then 2, and so on.
-A DR 'below' 2 is an Ace, then King, etc.
+A Difficulty Range 'above' a King is an Ace, then 2, and so on.
+A Difficulty Range 'below' 2 is an Ace, then King, etc.

 - A *Modifier* (Mod) is associated with a specific skill or attribute and can be found on your character sheet.
-A mod allows you to add that number to the DR, increasing the effective DR and making it easier for you to succeed.
+A mod allows you to add that number to the Difficulty Range, increasing the effective Difficulty Range and making it easier for you to succeed.
   This helps widen the rings around the bullseye that will result in a successful draw.

 - Under some circumstances, you'll be asked to draw with the *Upper Hand* or the *Lower Hand*.
     - With the Upper Hand, you can draw an additional card(s) and use the more